Managing Persuasion Robustly: The Optimality of Quota Rules: Managing Persuasion With a Known Sender

-To highlight the difference between our model and classic communication models such as cheap talk and delegation, we start with a Bayesian setting where the utility function and the set of available signal structures of the sender are known to the receiver.
-We show that in this benchmark, the receiver can implement the first best decision rule via a quota rule.
+To highlight the difference between our model and classic communication models such as cheap talk and delegation, we start with a Bayesian setting where the receiver knows the utility function $v$ and the set of available information structures $\Pi$ of the sender.
+We show that in this benchmark, the receiver can implement the second-best decision rule.

-For any utility function $v$ and set $\availableInfo$ of available signal structures of the sender, a naive choice of the receiver is to commit to the decision rule that that maximizes the receiver's expected payoff for any realized posterior regardless of the sender's choice of the experiment (as it is payoff irrelevant):
+For any utility function $v$ and the set $\availableInfo$ of feasible information structures of the sender, a myopic choice of the receiver is to commit to the decision rule that maximizes the receiver's expected payoff for any posterior $\mu$ realized regardless of the sender's choice of the experiment:

 We often refer to the decision rule $a^*(\mu)$ as the \emph{myopic optimal} decision, since it only depends on the posterior belief $\mu$ and does not depend on the information structure $\info$.
 The resulting utility for the receiver is then given by: